alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 ### Histogram of Oriented Gradients (HOG) features

-HOG algorithm are pretty good for detecting dinamyc object as explained in [a this presentation](https://www.youtube.com/watch?v=7S5qXET179I) as it contains both color(changes) and shape information.
+HOG algorithm are pretty good for detecting dynamic object as explained in [a this presentation](https://www.youtube.com/watch?v=7S5qXET179I) as it contains both color(changes) and shape information.

 I've used [a scikit-image hog() function](http://scikit-image.org/docs/dev/auto_examples/features_detection/plot_hog.html) to calculate HOG features.
-I've explored diffferent color spaces to find better representation of car images.
+I've explored different color spaces to find better representation of car images.

 Here is an example using S channel image of `HSV` color space and HOG parameters of `orientations=12`, `pixels_per_cell=(8, 8)` and `cells_per_block=(3, 3)` with `block_norm=L2)`: